wenisy/ReactHOC-FaCC-demo/README.md

 You will also see any lint errors in the console.

 # ReactHOC-FaCC-demo
-A comparison between React HOC and Facc
+A comparison between React HOC and FaCC

+You can use git logs to check how to use HOC and FaCC.